JulianKemmerer/PipelineC/docs/README.md

 [`Reg[T]`](pypeline_guide.md#registers-regt) local variables = registers.
 Use a register and N=0.
 The function now describes a "stateful function" of combinatorial logic and registers, think processes in HDL.
-Generally speaking, isolate and minimize your use of registers for higher operating frequencies.

 'Invocation is instantiation' is the default behavior of function calls.
 Each function call location is a new instance of the function's module.